Exporting for Universal Windows Platform¶

 same password as the private key.

-You also need to trust this certificate to be able to actually install the apps.
+You will also need to trust this certificate in order to be able to install your app.
 Open the Command Prompt as Administrator and run the following command:

 Certutil -addStore TrustedPeople MyKey.cer